Frequently Asked Questions

 Do I need to be present at the Home Inspection?

 It is highly encouraged that you do attend your Home Inspection.
 The end goal is to fully educate the client.
 By shadowing the Inspector, the opportunity to engage Q&A sessions is readily available.
 That stated, we understand that day-to-day schedules can present challenges that don’t allow for a perfect setting.
 Unattended (or partially attended) Inspections are not uncommon.
-The reporting software is designed to relay the same information in either scenario, and the Inspector is always available to discuss findings post Inspection.
+The reporting software is designed to relay the same information in either scenario, and the Inspector is always available to discuss the findings post-Inspection.

 Does a newly-built home need an Inspection?